-Roofing including Roof Space Repair Category 2 Notes Staining which appears consistent with condensation is evident within the roof space.
-This can often be alleviated by improving ventilation but more detailed advice will be available from a damp specialist or roofing contractor.
-There are droppings in the roof space.
-There is evidence of wood boring insect infestation.
-Please see comments under Dampness, Rot & Infestation.
-The roof of the dormers are of flat design and clad with a material which is known to have a limited lifespan.
+Roofing including Roof Space Repair Category 2 Notes There are various chipped slates together with evidence of water ingress to the roofing timbers.
+A roofing contractor can be asked to inspect with a view to implementing all necessary repairs to make the roof covering fully wind and watertight.
+Inspection at close quarters may reveal more extensive deterioration, especially where materials are original.
+The roof of the rear projection is of flat design and clad with a material which is known to have a limited lifespan.
 Careful maintenance will be required as this type of roof covering can fail without warning.
 Periodic renewal of the roofing material is likely to be necessary.
 A roofing contractor can advise further.